We empower undocumented youth and fulfill their human right to education

 We provide tuition-free college preparation courses taught by university professors and experts in their fields.
 The purpose of education is to empower students to participate in the positive transformation of their world.

 Students complete two core areas: Human Rights and College Preparation.
-Students also specialize in one or more of the following areas: STEM, Arts, and Health.
+Students also specialize in one or more of the following areas: STEM, Arts, and Mental Health.

 We also provide holistic support including free legal representation, mental health support, and emergency financial assistance to ensure students can stay focused on their dream of higher education.